 In order to help Council Members, especially registrants, who may be approached about our FTP procedures, we set out below some general rules and scenarios.
-If you are in any doubt, please speak to the Chief Executive or the Executive Director, Fitness to Practise.
+If you are in any doubt, please speak to the Chief Executive or the Executive Director, Regulation.